Google rolls out enhanced art search results, including digital museum guides on Street View

 This feature is only available in the museums that participated, allowing Google to scan their walls.
 However, Google says it was able to scan over 15,000 works, and it then its visual recognition software to identify and categorize the works.

 The company tells us there are more than 440 museums around the world participating in the Street View feature at launch.
-Some examples include include Rijksmuseum in the Netherlands, Dulwich Picture Gallery in the UK and the J. Paul Getty Museum in the U.S.
+Some examples include Rijksmuseum in the Netherlands, Dulwich Picture Gallery in the UK and the J. Paul Getty Museum in the U.S.

 Google said it rolled out these upgrades, as it today sees over 500 million art-related searches per month.
 The search integrations should be rolling out now, while Maps will work only on the desktop and on mobile via the Chrome browser.